conterra/secman-userinfo-service-sample/README.md

 POST the following content to the service at `/userinfo-ldap/fetch` in order to test LDAP.

-Replace the value of the property `userId` by a valid ldap user.
+Replace the value of the property `userId` by a valid LDAP user.

 ```json
 POST as "application/json":